vicchi/wp-quadratum/readme.txt

 1. Choose the width and height of the widget and map on the sidebar.
 The width and height can be specified either as pixels (`px`) or as a percentage.
 1. Choose the zoom level of the map display.

-The <em>strapline</em> text containing the venue name, venue URL and timestamp of your last Foursquare checkin can be customised via the plugin's filters.
+The <em>strapline</em> text containing the venue name, venue URL and timestamp of your last Swarm checkin can be customised via the plugin's filters.
 See the *Filter Support And Usage* section for more information.

 The current version of this plugin allows you to associate a single Foursquare account with your WordPress site; associating multiple Foursquare accounts, one per user account is not currently supported.